mihirs16/distributed-systems-experiments/gRPC/README.md

 # gRPC

-Experiment for gRPC based on the starter repo at ![https://github.com/jdoyle314/ECS656U-796PLab1StartingPoint].
+Experiment for gRPC based on [this starter repo](https://github.com/jdoyle314/ECS656U-796PLab1StartingPoint).
 Some dependencies' versions have been updated to work with newer architectures like `aarch64`.

 ## How to run